EnableSoftware/Enable.Extensions.CollectionExtensions/README.md

 source.AddRange(collection);
 ```

-The RemoveRange() method takes an IEnumerable<T> collection and removes the items in the collection to the source ICollection<T>.
+The RemoveRange() method takes an IEnumerable<T> collection and removes the items in the collection from the source ICollection<T>.

 ```c#
 var source = new HashSet<int>();